uzair-khn/File-Integrity-Monitor/README.md

 # File-Integrity-Monitor
-Monitoring the files within the given directory
+Monitoring the files within the given directory.

+The Project is done in the Python Language.